 Subsequent packages arrived from different countries around the world – for the two months we were trying out the subscription, these were Brazil and Japan.

 However – both my kids LOVED them.
 They were so excited every time their packages arrived and they enjoyed all of the activities inside them.
-They regularly get their suitcases out and compare what they have in them.
+They regularly get their suitcases out to go through all the contents and compare what they have in them.